mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``hasFailure``: Optional boolean.
-When this field is set to ``true``, the test runner MUST assert that the log message has a ``failure`` value in its attached data, and that the failure has not been redacted in any way.
-When this field is set to ``false``, the test runner MUST assert that the log message either has no ``failure`` value at all or that it has a redacted failure, e.g. an empty string or object.
+When this field is set to ``true``, the test runner MUST assert that the log message has a ``failure`` value in its attached data.
+Then this field is set to ``false``, the test runner MUST assert has no ``failure`` value in its attached data.
-  The exact form of those assertions will vary based on the driver's chosen representations for failures and redacted failures in log messages.
   Currently, this assertion is only relevant for "command failed" log messages.
+  This value is often used in tandem with ``failureIsRedacted``.

+- ``failureIsRedacted``: Optional boolean.
+This field MUST only be specified when ``hasFailure`` is present and its value is ``true``.
+When specified, the test runner MUST assert that the failure has been redacted according to the rules defined for error redaction in the `command logging and monitoring specification <../command-logging-and-monitoring/command-logging-and-monitoring.rst#security>`__.

 - ``data``: Required object.
 Contains key-value pairs that are expected to be attached to the log message.
 Test runners MUST assert that the actual data